HSLdevcom/jore4/wiki/architecture-meetings.md

 **1. Should we keep on using clean Transmodel or rather allow adding our own HSL-specific additions directly**
   - helper views and functions in SQL instead of implementing all business logic in frontend

 2022-04-28 Architecture meeting
 -------------------------------

 **1. Should validity_start be nullable in the db? (cont'd)**
   - has a solution been found to avoid duplicate code in qgl queries?
+  - => a solution has been found to avoid duplicate code in qgl query filters
+  - => there are still other places where the null-possibility of validity_start is taken into account
+  - => currently, there is no code changes, which would require additional code because of validity_start's nullability
+  - => let's change this, if the need arises (code changes ahead, which require additional work because of this)

 **2. Do we need merge commits in the deploy repo?**
+  - => not easy to see what happened at merge commits
+  - => would be possibly easier to interpret repo history with filtering
+  - => only identified use: hotfixes in production
+  - => let's let flux repo's branches (dev, prod, etc) follow main branch by rebasing
+  - => if there is a need for hotfixes in the future, the exact procedure for those can be revised (force-push vs merge, use of tags, etc)

 **3. How to run robot tests and integrate PRs which are dependent on each other and break tests?**
   - run robot tests manually when PRs are waiting for review